Whether you’re sitting on your behind all day or participating in triathlons, your hips are hard at work.

 - Tuck your pelvis so that your lower back lengthens and keep both knees facing forward.

-- Lift your leg directly back and hold the position for two seconds.
+- Lift your leg straight back and hold the position for two seconds.

 - Slowly return your leg to the starting position.